|

 Each bike has its purpose and Bill likes to ride an appropriate bike depending on the situation.

-But Bill can only ride one bike at a time, he's good, but not that good, and all up bill would be lucky to travel more than 5000kms per year by motorcycle.
+But Bill can only ride one bike at a time, he's good, but not that good, and all up Bill would be lucky to travel more than 5000kms per year by motorcycle.

 Under the current system Bill must license all of his bikes in order to use them on the road.